leuasseurfarrelds247-arch/RafaelGSS/README.md

 ## 🔗 Connect with me

-I'm hosting live streams where I teach how to contribute to Node.js Core.
+I'm hosting l07fba4be4f022c25a115f498b1145a7e52cbd782ive streams where I teach how to contribute to Node.js Core.
 Join me!

 * [LinkedIn](https://linkedin.com/in/rafaelgss)
 * [X/Twitter](https://x.com/_rafaelgss)